Medi-Cal Frequently Asked Questions

 To be eligible for Medi-Cal, you must be:

-- A member of a family whose income falls within the Medi-Cal eligibility guidelines
+- A member of a family whose income falls within the Medi-Cal eligibility guidelines.

-Children are eligible, regardless of immigration status, if they:
+Children, young adults, and older adults are eligible, regardless of immigration status, if they:

 - Live in California

-- Are younger than 19 years old
+- Are younger than 26 years old or older than 50

 You may automatically be eligible for Medi-Cal if you receive cash assistance under one of the following programs: